A Second Reformation? Nineteenth-Century Protestant Mission Activism among Ottoman Palestine’s Native Churches

 Author: | Imani Salina Nijp |

-During my research traineeship in the Church Mission Society archive located in Birmingham, I came across the letters that Sandreczki sent to the CMS headquarters in London.
+During my research traineeship in the Church Mission Society archive located in Birmingham, I came across the journals that Sandreczki sent to the CMS headquarters in London.
 His journals in particular provided intimate insights into Protestant mission work and Christian intrareligious relations in nineteenth-century Jerusalem.
-In addition, they do not only share information about the daily struggles that missionaries faced, such as chronic illness, death and tensions with local authorities, they also shed light on the different strategies and spheres of evangelization, schools being an important one.
+In addition, they not only share information about the daily struggles that missionaries faced, such as chronic illness, death and tensions with local authorities, they also shed light on the different strategies and spheres of evangelization, schools being an important one.
 It was with these tools that Sandreczki engaged in the conversion of the native Christian population, which consisted primarily of Roman Catholics, Greek Orthodox, and Armenians.

 Sandreczki’s tasks were not performed without difficulty and resistance from these communities often occurred.
 The native Christian churches possessed protection of the Sublime Port, which meant they were free to practice their religion.
 Being aware of this, Sandreczki shared in his journal that the CMS respected the established churches and that it therefore refrained from public acts of evangelization.
 But, he also emphasised that he would always warmly welcome the members of other Christian communities into the Protestant congregation.
 Believing that the established churches were in a state of decay and corruption, far removed from true Christianity, Sandreczki deemed it to be his calling to assist the local Christians in their spiritual restoration.
 Rituals and other outward religious expressions were observed and described in his journals with the greatest opposition and pity.

-This need for reform was paralleled by Sandreczki with the Reformation in sixteenth-century Europe, as he interpreted it to be characterized by similar patterns.
-One element that he identified, something that was reiterated occasionally, was that this new reformation was a movement coming from the natives, and not something enforced by the Protestant missionaries.
-To argue for his point, he recalled various interactions with members of the established churches, lay individuals and clergy alike.
-These encounters always followed a similar narrative structure, which could be summarized in the following manner: 1) members of the Latin and Orthodox Churches approached Sandreczki for instruction into the Protestant doctrines, 2) Sandreczki’s reaction was one of hesitation and doubt about the sincerity of his interlocutors.
-He stressed that before admission, they must go through a period of probation, in which their motivations were examined, and that they had to return in a few days if they were genuinely interested.
+Sandreczki’s encounters with the local Christians coummunities always followed a similar narrative structure, which could be summarized in the following manner: 1) members of the Latin and Orthodox Churches approached Sandreczki for instruction into the Protestant doctrines, 2) Sandreczki’s reaction was one of hesitation and doubt about the sincerity of his interlocutors.
+He stressed that before their conversion, they must go through a period of probation, in which their motivations and knowledge about the Protestant faith were examined, and that they had to return in a few days if they were genuinely interested.
 This-worldly motivations to convert were discouraged and Sandreckzi warned his interlocutors about the issues they would encounter when abandoning their former church, and 3) the native Christians always returned and repeated their desire to be admitted into the Protestant congregation, bringing with them petitions listing all the names of the families that desired to be converted to Protestantism.

 The introduction of Protestant education was a key means in assisting this Reformation, in addition to other strategies and media such as literary and printing culture, and aimed to prepare the youngest generation for an active role in the spiritual transformation of Ottoman Palestine. conversion of the Christian “other’’ was thus a central theme in Sandreczki’s journals, providing detailed information about Christian intrareligious dynamics and Protestant mission activism in nineteenth-century Jerusalem, as well as wider European entanglements with the Middle East.